Should I pay into a pension or an ISA?

 There are several factors to take into account when you’re deciding whether to put money into a pension or an ISA (individual savings account), including accessibility, tax relief and inheritance rules.
 Our comparison of the two products should help you get to grips with both options.

-A pension is a product for saving specifically for retirement, so you won’t be able to access it until you’re a certain age (currently 55), apart from in very rare situations.
+A pension’s a product for saving specifically for retirement, so you won’t be able to access it until you’re at least 55 (rising to 57 from 2028), apart from in very rare situations.
 One of the key benefits of saving into a pension is that the government contributes too, in the form of generous tax relief.

-When you’re deciding whether to put money into a pension or an ISA, you need to take your individual situation into account, including your age, when you’re likely to need access to the money, and your tax relief entitlement.
-Also remember that if you’ve got a workplace pension, your employer is likely to make contributions too, which could considerably boost your savings.
+You’ll need to take your individual situation into account when you’re deciding whether to put money into a pension or an ISA.
+Your age, when you’re likely to need access to the money, and your tax relief entitlement may all need to contribute to your decision.
+Also remember that if you’ve got a workplace pension, your employer’s likely to make contributions too, which could considerably boost your savings.

 For many people, it makes sense to pay money into both an ISA and a pension, as you may be keen to enjoy the tax benefits of a pension but need some money that’s accessible now.
 Here’s a summary of some of the main features of each product.

 When you put money into a pension, you get an income tax refund on that money.
-You get 25% tax top ups on contributions that you make, and higher and additional rate taxpayers can claim a further 25% and 31% respectively through their Self-Assessment tax returns.
+For each contribution you make, you’ll get a 25% tax top up.
+Higher and additional rate taxpayers can claim a further 25% and 31% respectively through their Self-Assessment tax returns.
 This means that for a basic rate taxpayer, the government effectively adds £25 for every £100 you pay into your pension.

-You don’t get a tax refund when you pay into an ISA, but your investment is protected from tax, so you don’t pay any tax on the interest you earn.
+Unlike with pensions, ISAs won’t get you a tax refund when you pay in.
+Your investment is, however, protected from tax.
+This means you won’t pay any tax on the interest you earn.

 Balanced pension funds are usually invested in a range of assets, which is a way of managing risk.
 The money you put in a pension may be invested in a mix of shares, bonds, property and cash, for example.
 Pension funds fluctuate as they’re affected by market volatility, but as you’re investing for the long-term, highs and lows are often balanced out.